AppiumTestDistribution/AppiumTestDistribution/README.md

 ##FAQ
 Q. Is this framework supports to run multiple IOS simulators?

-A. No, Apple does not allow to do so.
+A. No, multiple simulator will be supported in appium's future releases.

 Q. Unable to instruments application or instruments crashed on start up?